-Beginning with the 1.5 release, Omeka added internationalization support.
-Among other things, Omeka allows users to select the language in which the site is displayed.
+Beginning with the 1.5 release, Omeka Classic added internationalization support.
+Among other things, Omeka Classic allows users to select the language in which the site is displayed.

-We need the community's help translating Omeka's English text into new languages, so users can have a variety of choices.
+We need the community's help translating Omeka Classic's English text into new languages, so users can have a variety of choices.
 You don't need to know how to write code to help translate Omeka, you just need to be fluent in English and another language.

 Join or start a language team

-Once you have registered for an account, visit the Omeka project page and click on the "Teams" tab.
-This will show you the teams working on translations of Omeka into different languages.
+Once you have registered for an account, visit the Omeka project page and click on the "Help Translate Omeka" or "Join Team" button.

 On the other hand, if someone has already created a team for the language you want to work on, click the name of the language, and on the next screen click the "Join this Team" button.
 It will be up to the coordinator to approve your request to be a member of the team.